quishqa/PyChEmiss/README.md

 python aas4wrf.py aas4wrf.yml
 ```

-To check that everithing is working properly up to this point, we recommend the user visualize the content of the output file, for example, by using `ncview`
+To check that everything is working properly up to this point, we recommend to visualize the content of the output file, for example, by using `ncview`
 ```
-ncview wrfchemi
+ncview wrfchemi_d02_aas4wrf
 ```

 ### Output example